ishmaelsanchez/ishresume/portfolio.markdown

 <p>Listed below is a sampling of some the companies and projects I've been involved with during my career:</p>
 <ul>
- <li>Work for FTSE 100-listed and World’s biggest exhibition operator, https://www.informamarkets.com.
+ <li>Work for FTSE 100-listed and World’s biggest exhibition operator, <a href="https://www.informamarkets.com">Informa Markets</a>.
 Global Tradeshow website platform development and management, Global media/publication platform development, directory listing systems maintenance.
 </li>
  <li>Manage costs associated with the outsourcing contracts for 2019-2021 of upwards of 1.5 million US.
 Involved in contract negotiations, accountability and oversight.
 </li>